awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. \(Optional\) If you want to run pods on AWS Fargate in your cluster, see [Getting started with AWS Fargate using Amazon EKS](fargate-getting-started.md)\.

-1. After you enable communication, follow the procedures in [Launching self\-managed Amazon Linux nodesLaunching self\-managed Bottlerocket nodes](launch-workers.md) to add nodes to your cluster to support your workloads\.
+1. After you enable communication, follow the procedures in [Launching self\-managed Amazon Linux nodes](launch-workers.md) to add nodes to your cluster to support your workloads\.

 1. \(Optional\) After you add Linux nodes to your cluster, follow the procedures in [Windows support](windows-support.md) to add Windows support to your cluster and to add Windows nodes\.
 All Amazon EKS clusters must contain at least one Linux node, even if you only want to run Windows workloads in your cluster\.